mikropsoft/StevenBlock/README.md

-# Introduction to the StevenBlock module
+# Introduction to the StevenBlock Module

-Introducing StevenBlock, the most frequently updated and stable ad-blocking module.
-Its consistent updates ensure that users stay ahead in the battle against intrusive ads, providing a reliable solution for a clutter-free online experience.
+Welcome to StevenBlock, the ultimate ad-blocking solution that ensures you enjoy a clutter-free online experience.
+With frequent updates and robust performance, StevenBlock keeps you ahead in the fight against intrusive ads and malicious content.

-Thanks to the [Malwack](https://github.com/Magisk-Modules-Alt-Repo/Malwack) module developer for the source code prior to version 1.1.0, and thanks to [BlockAds](https://github.com/pantsufan/BlockAds) module developer for the current versions, and thanks to [StevenBlack](https://github.com/StevenBlack/hosts) for providing the hosts source.
-You can think of this module as a serially updated fork.
+We owe our thanks to the [Malwack](https://github.com/Magisk-Modules-Alt-Repo/Malwack) module developer for the initial code up to version 1.1.0, the [BlockAds](https://github.com/pantsufan/BlockAds) module developer for current versions, and [StevenBlack](https://github.com/StevenBlack/hosts) for providing the hosts source.
+Think of this module as a continuously updated fork, refined for your security and convenience.

 ---

 ## Features that Empower Your Digital Defense

-- 🛡️ **Impenetrable Fortress**: Experience the formidable shielding power of StevenBlock within the Magisk framework, ensuring your device remains fortified against evolving cyber threats.
+- 🛡️ **Impenetrable Fortress**: StevenBlock, integrated with the Magisk framework, provides unbeatable protection against evolving cyber threats, keeping your device secure.

-- 🚫 **Ad-Free Serenity**: Say goodbye to annoying ads with StevenBlock.
-Enjoy distraction-free browsing so you can immerse yourself in content without interruption.
+- 🚫 **Ad-Free Serenity**: Enjoy an ad-free browsing experience with StevenBlock.
+Focus on your content without the distraction of intrusive advertisements.

-- 🕵️ **Privacy Protection**: Keep spyware at bay with StevenBlock and protect your sensitive data in rooted environments to ensure your privacy remains intact.
+- 🕵️ **Privacy Protection**: Safeguard your sensitive data and maintain your privacy in rooted environments with StevenBlock's powerful anti-spyware features.

-- ⚙️ **Seamless Performance**: Increase device efficiency effortlessly with StevenBlock's optimised design for Magisk.
-Enjoy fast functionality without compromising performance.
+- ⚙️ **Seamless Performance**: StevenBlock is optimized for Magisk, ensuring fast, efficient performance without compromising your device's functionality.

-- 🌐 **Universal Security**: Whether you're using phones or tablets, StevenBlock provides universal defence within the Magisk ecosystem, ensuring all your devices are protected.
+- 🌐 **Universal Security**: Whether you use a phone or a tablet, StevenBlock offers comprehensive protection within the Magisk ecosystem, securing all your devices.

 ---

 ## Total Blocked Domains: Protecting Your Digital Space

-StevenBlock blocks a significant number of domains - between 100,000 and 200,000 - that contain malware, advertising and spyware.
-These domains are constantly monitored and updated to maintain online safety, ensuring that your security and privacy are prioritised.
+StevenBlock effectively blocks between 100,000 and 200,000 domains known for malware, advertising, and spyware.
+These domains are regularly monitored and updated to ensure continuous protection of your security and privacy.

 ---

 ## Frequently Asked Questions (F.A.Q.): Enlightening Insights

-**How does the Hosts file work and where is it on your system?**
+#### How does the Hosts file work and where is it on your system?

-- The hosts file, located in /system/etc, acts as a vigilant gatekeeper, regulating access to specific websites locally within your device's root system.
-It intercepts connection attempts and ensures direct control over website access.
+The hosts file, located in `/system/etc`, serves as a local gatekeeper, regulating access to specific websites by intercepting connection attempts and allowing you direct control over website accessibility.

-**But how does it block websites and what improvements have been made?**
+#### How does it block websites and what improvements have been made?

-- The Hosts file uses a simple but effective blocking mechanism by redirecting connection attempts to a null address, rendering the specified websites inaccessible.
-Recent enhancements include the consolidation of multiple files into one comprehensive unit, extending its capabilities to block over 100,000 - 200,000 malicious entities.
+The hosts file blocks websites by redirecting connection attempts to a null address, making the specified websites inaccessible.
+Recent improvements include merging multiple files into one comprehensive unit, expanding its capability to block over 100,000 to 200,000 malicious entities.

-**How can one explore the blocked domains effortlessly?**
+#### How can one explore the blocked domains effortlessly?

-- Finding blocked domains is easy.
-Just search for hosts manager or hosts editor on Google Play or F-Droid.
-These tools offer user-friendly interfaces and provide comprehensive lists of blocked domains for easy management and customisation.
+To explore blocked domains, search for "hosts manager" or "hosts editor" on Google Play or F-Droid.
+These tools provide user-friendly interfaces with comprehensive lists of blocked domains for easy management and customization.

 ---

 ## Let's Begin: Effortlessly Secure Your Digital Environment

-Securing your rooted digital environment with StevenBlock is a breeze.
-Just follow these simple instructions:
+Securing your rooted digital environment with StevenBlock is straightforward.
+Follow these simple steps:

-1. **Download & Install**: Launch Magisk Manager, navigate to the Modules section, tap the '+' icon, and select the StevenBlock Module zip file for installation.
+1. **Download & Install**: Open Magisk Manager, go to the Modules section, tap the '+' icon, and select the StevenBlock Module zip file to install.

-2. **Reboot**: Reboot your device to activate the protective functionalities of the StevenBlock Module.
+3. **Reboot**: Reboot your device to activate StevenBlock's protective features.

-3. **Enjoy**: Experience a refined, more secure digital journey on your rooted device with StevenBlock.
+5. **Enjoy**: Experience a secure, refined digital journey on your rooted device with StevenBlock.

-For any inquiries or support, feel free to contact me at [Telegram](https://t.me/microzort).
+For any inquiries or support, feel free to contact me on [Telegram](https://t.me/microzort).

 ---

 ## Important Information & Latest Updates: Stay in the Loop

-**A Quick Note**
+#### A Quick Note

-- If you're using any root solution, there's no need to install your systemless hosts module separately.
-Please check that it works after installing the module.
-Also, do not use this module with Adaway.
+- If you’re using any root solution, there's no need to install your systemless hosts module separately.
+After installing the module, ensure it’s working correctly.
+Avoid using this module with AdAway.

-- Also, please note that the module will not have any impact on the browser; it will block domains but will not benefit ads.
+- Note that while the module blocks domains, it will not affect browser-based ads.

-**Stay Updated**
+#### Stay Updated

-- Our module receives regular updates, typically 1-2 times per week.
-Stay informed about the latest developments by starring our project on GitHub!
+- The module receives regular updates, typically 1-2 times per week.
+Stay informed by starring our project on GitHub!

-- You probably should see update in your root solution every time an update comes.
-If it doesn't work, occasionally check the GitHub repository or star the repo to stay informed about updates!
+- You should see updates in your root solution whenever an update is released.
+If not, occasionally check the GitHub repository or star the repo to stay informed about updates.

----

 <img src="https://raw.githubusercontent.com/matfantinel/matfantinel/master/waves.svg" width="100%" height="100">